 Just not cutting it

 Lam said the Blues remained wary of the Waratahs, fearing they might actually gain strength from an infusion of young and second-string players determined to impress.
+He said as long as the Waratahs retained the mercurial talent of Wallabies back Kurtley Beale — a World Cup selection certainty — they remained a dangerous side.

 Beale, in turn, said the Waratahs could overcome their heavy injury toll to beat the Blues in a contest between teams placed fourth and fifth at the end of the regular season.
 Unless the sixth-placed Sharks upset the third-placed Crusaders, the winner of the Eden Park match will face the Stormers in the semifinals.